snoidetx/Snoidepaedia/docs/home/volunteering.md

 parent: Home
 ---

-{% capture intro %}
+# Volunteering
+{: .fs-9 }

+Service with honour.
+{: .fs-6 .fw-300 }

+---

 This page documents some of my selected major and long-term volunteer experiences.
 For a full list of my volunteer experiences, see my [LinkedIn page](https://sg.linkedin.com/in/snoidetx).
-{% endcapture %}

-{% include html/page_overview.html
-  title="Volunteering"
-  subtitle="Service with honour."
-  intro=intro
-%}

 | <img src="../img/logos/logo-nus.png" width=75> | NUS Teach Singapore |
 | :-: | --- |